 - 1.1.
 Mid Sussex District Council (the District Council) is committed to delivering sustainable communities that are safe, healthy and inclusive.
 To help achieve this, the District Council expects new development to provide or contribute directly towards the provision of affordable housing. - 1.2.
-The purpose of this Supplementary Planning Document (SPD) is to provide information about affordable housing for the area of Mid Sussex that falls outside of the remit of the South Downs National Park Authority. - 1.3.
-On adoption, this SPD will replace the affordable housing section of the Development and Infrastructure Supplementary Planning Document (February 2006), which will be withdrawn.
+The purpose of this Supplementary Planning Document (SPD) is to provide information about affordable housing for the area of Mid Sussex that falls outside of the remit of the South Downs National Park Authority1. - 1.3.
+This SPD replaces the affordable housing section of the Development and Infrastructure Supplementary Planning Document (February 2006).

-Scope of this document
+Scope of this document.